 - There is a big list of condos available, giving you a wide range of options to choose the best one

-- There are more condo sellers than buyers, which make this a buyer’s market – you get an extra room to negotiate the price
+- There are more condo sellers than buyers, which makes this a buyer’s market – you get extra room to negotiate the price

 - You need permission from the building's management to renovate your home, and